The Clear Edge

 • Client count (capacity utilization percentage)

-Decision matrix for evaluating what’s working vs. not working.
-Includes Kill/Fix/Pivot criteria and strategic decision deadline tracking.
+Create a decision matrix for evaluating what’s working and what’s not.
+Include Kill/Fix/Pivot criteria and a way to track strategic decision deadlines.

-Example assessment: Initiative scored on ROI (revenue generated vs. time invested), trend (improving or declining), and strategic fit (aligned with annual goal or drift).
+Example assessment: Score each initiative on ROI (revenue generated vs. time invested), trend (improving or declining), and strategic fit (aligned with the annual goal or drifting away from it).

 Result: